 What to Include in Your Architecture Portfolio

 One of the most daunting parts of the portfolio-building process is deciding what exactly to include.
-These are the four things you should never leave out of an online portfolio:
+These are the four things you should never leave out of an online portfolio website:

 Your Best Work